advishnuprasad/azure-quickstart-templates/101-container-registry/README.md

 The following resources are deployed as part of the solution

-+ **Storage Account**: Storage account used by Container Registry for storing its data
 + **Azure Container Registry**: Docker image registry

 ## Deployment steps